-- Gateway fee: As mentioned above, your gateway is provided by your credit card processor and encrypts credit card information to protect this data from being breached.
-To account for this service, expect to pay around $20/month for a normal gateway fee.
+- Gateway fee: Your gateway is provided by your credit card processor and encrypts credit card information to protect the data from being breached.
+Expect to pay around $20/month for a normal gateway fee.

 - Transaction fees: These small fees are attributed to each transaction you process, and are separated into two categories:

-- Transaction fee per transaction: A tongue twister, yes, but this fee occurs with each payment that’s processed, costing you $0.25-$0.35 each.
+- Transaction fee per transaction: This fee occurs with each payment that’s processed, costing you $0.25-$0.35 each.

 Ancillary online credit card processing fees

 The following fees can vary depending on the provider:

 - Application fee: This is a processing fee to have your application submitted, regardless of approval or denial.
 Some companies don’t require this fee, and others have different rates, so ask about this ahead of time.